owenrrr/Data-Visualization/README.md

 # Data Visualization
 ```
-.idea
- venv
- 	- Lib
- 	- Scripts
- 	- includes
- 	          - _pycache_
- 	          - src
- 	          - final.csv
+- csv
+- json             // original files
+- fixed            // fixed data
 - main.py
+- players_ranking.py     // examples of fixing data
- 	          - test.py       // transformer between json & csv
+- test.py          // csv to json && json to csv
-              - resource
-                       - csv
-                       - json // put original data here

 ```

-***If you want to use it successfully, check out the main.py and rewrite the code that fit yours***
+***If you want to use it successfully, check out the players_ranking.py and rewrite the code that fit yours***